thejunto/handbook/content/workflow.md

 Projects are longer term, more complex objectives we put for ourselves.
 Things like doing a brand redesign, recording a marketing video or starting a new web product.

-Same as with an idea, you should present it to the team, and once you have more than just yourself on board with the idea:
+Same as with an idea, you should present it to the team, and once you have more than just yourself on board with the project:
 - Post it to our Projects To-do List in the Junto Studio project in Basecamp.
-- Add thses three things as a comment to the to-do:
+- Add these three things as a comment to the to-do:
   + Description
   + Objective
   + How will I measure success?

 Quick note: Avoid leading more than 2 projects at a time.

 ## Overlaps